milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice-jpmselect.md

-CA: Accounts with a California mailing address are automatically treated as if they have limited the sharing with non affiliates as described on page 1.
+CA: Accounts with a California mailing address are automatically treated as if they have limited the sharing with nonaffiliates as described on page 1.
 CA residents are provided a CA notice for additional choices.

-Who is providing this notice?

-JPMorgan Chase Bank, N.A.
-J.P.
-Morgan Securities LLC.
-Chase Insurance Agency, Inc.

-Separate policies may apply to customers of certain businesses, such as J.P.
-Morgan Private Bank.

 Si tienes alguna pregunta, por favor llama o visita una sucursal local de Chase.